RCastro13/RCastro13/README.md

   ## I´m a computer science student!

   - 🎓 I'm currently on the first period of my Computer Science degree at UFMG.
-  - 📑 My current projects are a website for daily organization ("Saturno") and the apprenticeship of game development with GameMaker and Unity.
+  - 📑 My current projects are my college practical works and the apprenticeship of game development with GameMaker and Unity.
+  - 🧑‍💼 Currently, I am working as a developer in the website "Dataviva" as a scholarship holder.
   <!-- - 💹 2021 goals: Contribute on open source projects.
   - 🎼 More about me: I love to play guitar and bass! -->